lithium-powered/CS162_group/doc/project2.md

 - Step 1: Thread makes a syscall with appropriate arguments
 - Step 2: OS checks if user stack pointer is invalid or too close to page boundary, then copies arguments supplied by the caller onto the kernel stack and validates each argument
 - Step 3: OS executes the syscall using syscall equivalent functions (from /lib/user/syscall.c):and returns the answer to the thread (or exits the thread if it was a terminal syscall)
+- Invalid memory accesses - null pointers, invalid pointers, pointers to kernel address space, pointers to other user program’s memory space for which the current program does not have permission to access, half-valid accesses on page boundaries
+We should terminate user program in all of these cases.

 ### 3) Synchronization:
 Only one thread should be writing to the stack at a time (but many threads can read at a time as long as readers and writers are not accessing the stack at the same time), so use conditional variables to make a readers and writers-style write-lock to the stack.

 ### 4) Rationale:
 The implementation is very straightforward because we follow the syscall process described in lecture.
 The readers and writers conditional variables access to the stack ensures thread-safe stack writes without starving any threads (allowing many readers to access at the same time).
 We have been careful to account for all possible edge cases before copying arguments to the kernel to ensure we do not corrupt the kernel with bad data or invalid memory accesses from the process.

-### 5) Edge cases:
-Invalid memory accesses - null pointers, invalid pointers, pointers to kernel address space, pointers to other user program’s memory space for which the current program does not have permission to access, half-valid accesses on page boundaries
-We should terminate user program in all of these cases.